-The Ford Excursion is a heavy-duty (Class 2) SUV that was sold by Ford from 2000 to 2005.
-At the time of its introduction, the Excursion was the longest and heaviest SUV ever to enter mass production.
-The third Ford SUV derived from the F-Series pickup trucks (after the Ford Bronco and the Ford Expedition), the model line used a heavier-duty chassis and frame than the Expedition; both vehicles competed against the Chevrolet Suburban.
+The Ford Excursion is a heavy-duty (Class 2) SUV marketed by Ford Motor Company from 2000 through 2005.
+At its introduction, the Excursion was the longest and heaviest SUV ever to enter mass production.
+The third Ford SUV was derived from the F-Series pickup trucks (after the Ford Bronco and the Ford Expedition), and the model line used a heavier-duty chassis and frame than the Expedition; both vehicles competed against the Chevrolet Suburban.

-Developed as a competitor for the 2500-series (34-ton) Chevrolet Suburban/GMC Yukon XL, the Ford Excursion was derived from the 34-ton F-250 Super Duty pickup truck (sharing its chassis with the regular cab, long-bed chassis).
+Developed as a competitor for the 2500-series (3⁄4-ton) Chevrolet Suburban/GMC Yukon XL, the Ford Excursion was derived from the 3⁄4-ton F-250 Super Duty pickup truck (sharing its chassis with the regular cab, long-bed chassis).
 The model line was produced for a single generation; a shortened 2006 model year was offered exclusively for Mexico.
-Sold nearly exclusively in the North American market, limited numbers of the model line were produced for export.
-As of current production, the Excursion remains the largest mass-produced SUV (matched in length by the 2023 introduction of the lighter Jeep Grand Wagoneer L); currently, only the GMC Hummer EV SUV is heavier.
+Targeting the North American market only a few were produced for export.
+The Excursion remains the largest mass-produced SUV (matched in length by the 2023 introduction of the lighter Jeep Grand Wagoneer L); currently, only the GMC Hummer EV SUV is heavier.

-Throughout its production run, the Excursion was assembled at its Kentucky Truck Plant (Louisville, Kentucky) alongside the Ford Super Duty line; the final example was produced on September 30, 2005.
+The Excursion was assembled at its Kentucky Truck Plant (Louisville, Kentucky) alongside the Ford Super Duty line.
+The last example was produced on September 30, 2005.
 For 2007, Ford introduced the extended-length Ford Expedition EL/MAX (today, Expedition MAX), competing more closely against the 1500-series Suburban in capability.

-For the 1973 model year, General Motors redesigned its Suburban utility wagon (sold by both Chevrolet and GMC) as part of its Rounded-Line C/K trucks.
-As a central part of the redesign, a fourth passenger door was added, allowing the model line to compete directly against the similar-size International Harvester Travelall wagon for the first time.
+For the 1973 model year, General Motors redesigned its Suburban utility wagon (sold by Chevrolet and GMC dealers) as part of its Rounded-Line C/K trucks.
+A fourth passenger door was added, allowing the model line to compete directly against the similar-size International Harvester Travelall wagon for the first time.
 Following the 1975 discontinuation of the Travelall, the Suburban became the only wagon-style full-size SUV (a distinction it would hold until the 1997 introduction of the Expedition), competing primarily against the smaller Jeep Wagoneer.

 For 1997, Ford released the Ford Expedition as its all-new SUV derived from the Ford F-150 (itself redesigned the same year).
 Nearly matching the International Travelall in size, the Expedition adopted a five-door wagon configuration, sized between the Chevrolet Tahoe (replacing the K5 Blazer) and the Suburban (offering the three-row interior seating of the latter).

 For 1999, Ford expanded the F-Series model range, with the Super Duty series including the F-250 and F-350 (and all larger Ford trucks).
-Intended for work usage and towing, Super Duty F-Series trucks received a heavier-duty chassis and suspension along with a distinct body design.
-Coinciding with the development of the Super Duty series, Ford commenced development of a heavy-duty SUV derived from the 34-ton F-250 Super Duty, intended to compete against the higher-payload 2500-series Suburban (itself based on a 34-ton pickup truck chassis).
+The Super Duty F-Series trucks received a heavier-duty chassis, suspension, and distinct body design.
+Coinciding with the development of the Super Duty series, Ford commenced development of a heavy-duty SUV derived from the 3⁄4-ton F-250 Super Duty, intended to compete against the higher-payload 2500-series Suburban (itself based on a 3⁄4-ton pickup truck chassis).

 The Ford Excursion was introduced for the 2000 model year on September 30, 1999.
 In contrast to the Expedition (which replaced the Bronco), the Excursion had no direct predecessor in the Ford truck line.
-In terms of dimensions, the model line is outranked in length (both body and wheelbase) and height by the Ford E-350 12/15-passenger van.
+The model line is outranked in length (both body and wheelbase) and height by the Ford E-350 12/15-passenger van.

-The Ford Excursion shares a large number of body and chassis assemblies with its F-250 pickup truck counterpart.
-To allow for a common front and rear track width, the front suspension and most of the rear suspension were common components (the Excursion was fitted with its own leaf springs and front spring hanger bracket).
-The Excursion was fitted with a distinct frame (differing from the front sway bar mounts rearward), leaving the model taller and wider than its pickup truck counterpart.
+The Ford Excursion shares many body and chassis assemblies with its F-250 pickup truck counterpart.
+The front suspension and most of the rear suspension were common components, but the Excursion was fitted with different leaf springs and front spring hanger brackets.
+The Excursion had a distinct frame which differed from the front sway bar mounts rearward, making the model taller and wider than its pickup truck counterpart.

 The rear axle for all Excursions was a Sterling 10.5 axle.
-The four-wheel-drive models were equipped with a NV273 transfer case and Dana 50 front axle.
+The four-wheel-drive models had an NV273 transfer case and Dana 50 front axle.
 Rear axle ratios of 3.73:1 and 4.30:1 were offered.

 During the development of the chassis, Ford learned that its initial design caused smaller vehicles (such as a Ford Taurus) to become severely overridden in a head-on collision.
 In the test, the tire of the Excursion drove up to the windshield of the Taurus (reducing the chance of survival for its driver).
-As a response, Ford modified the chassis to include an under-bumper "blocker beam"; the device was initially tested by the French transportation ministry in 1971.
-For the rear of the chassis, Ford chose to include a trailer hitch as standard equipment in production to reduce underriding in rear-end collisions by smaller vehicles.
+As a response, Ford modified the chassis to include an under-bumper "blocker beam"; a safety device the French transportation ministry initially tested in 1971.
+A trailer hitch was standard equipment to help reduce underriding in rear-end collisions by smaller vehicles.

 During its entire production, the Excursion was offered with both gasoline and diesel engines.
 The standard gasoline engine was a 5.4 L Triton V8; a 6.8 L Triton V10 was offered as an option.
 At its launch, the optional diesel engine was the Navistar-produced 7.3 L Power Stroke V8; during 2003 production, a Navistar-produced 6.0 L diesel V8 was introduced, again using the Power Stroke name.